 What is aortic valve replacement surgery?

 In aortic valve replacement surgery, your aortic valve is replaced with a different valve—mechanical or tissue.
 This procedure may be necessary if you have a valve defect or disease or another heart or vascular condition.
 The purpose of the procedure is to improve blood flow through your heart, improving symptoms such as chest pain and shortness of breath.
-Isolated aortic valve replacement is usually performed with minimally invasive surgery and techniques.
+Aortic valves can be replaced through traditional open heart surgery or through a minimally invasive technique called Transcatheter Aortic Valve Replacement (TAVR).

 Aortic valve repair, though less common, may be possible.
 Aortic valve repair is a difficult procedure and should be performed only by very experienced surgeons.